PrefectHQ/prefect/docs/orchestration/flow-runs/inspection.md

 flow_run = FlowRunView.from_flow_run_id("4c0101af-c6bb-4b96-8661-63a5bbfb5596")
 ```

-:::warning Immutability
+!!! warning Immutability
     `FlowRunView` objects are views of the backend `Flow Run` at the time of the view's creation.
     They will not retrieve the newest information each time you access their properties.
     To get the newest data for a flow run, use `flow_run = flow_run.get_latest()` which will return a new `FlowRunView` instance.
 :::

 ### Getting flow run states